patrickbucher/factorizer/article/article.md

 Once more, the result is tagged with a symbol (here: `:reply`).

-So much for the callback methods, which all are annotated with a `@impl GenServer` module attribute and annotate their return values with a symbol.
+So much for the callback methods, which all are annotated with a `@impl GenServer` module attribute and decorate their return values with a symbol.

 The other part of `GenFactorizer` provides the API for the client.
 This implementation is almost identical to the one provided by `FactorizerCallback`: